Dynamics 365 101: the ultimate overview of apps and modules

 Real-time inventory reports, employee schedules, customer order histories, and modern Point of Sale services are all available across a wide range of devices, so retail staff can always get access to the information they need.

 Customers can be reached wherever they are, and however they choose to shop, and grows brand loyalty through great service.
-In-built AI capabilities also enables companies to predict and capitalize on new opportunities by analyzing business data and customer buying trends.
+In-built AI capabilities also enable companies to predict and capitalize on new opportunities by analyzing business data and customer buying trends.

 The app also helps retailers reach new customers through effective marketing campaigns, driven by personalized customer insight, and connects businesses with the right audience through mobile, web, and social media communications.